Calculating your loft conversion costs? Here's how to keep a lid on them when extending upwards

 The average modular loft conversion will cost around £53k, but it's worth weighing up the cost of installing one against your overall loft conversion budget.

-Converting a loft is not only a great way to add extra space to your home — it can also significantly boost its value which is great news for anyone thinking about moving on in the not-too-distant future.
+Converting a loft is not only a great way to add extra space to your home, if you're wondering how much value does a loft conversion add, it can also significantly boost its value which is great news for anyone thinking about moving on in the not-too-distant future.

 The Royal Institution of Chartered Surveyors (RICS) state that a loft conversion could add up to 25% to the value of your property.
 That’s an uplift of around £44k on a typical £175k home.